appscode/blog/content/post/stash-v2024.02.13/index.md

 ---
-title: Introducing Stash v2024.02.13
+title: Introducing Stash v2024.2.13
-date: "2023-02-14"
+date: "2024-02-14"
 weight: 10
 authors:
 - Md Ishtiaq Islam
 tags:
 - backup
 - cli
+- dashboard-backup
 - disaster-recovery
+- elasticsearch
+- kibana
 - kubernetes
-- elasticsearch
 - opensearch
-- dashboard-backup
-- kibana
 - restore
 - stash
 ---

-We are pleased to announce the relase of [Stash v2024.02.13](https://stash.run/docs/v2024.2.13/setup/), packed with new features and important bug fixes.
+We are pleased to announce the release of [Stash v2024.2.13](https://stash.run/docs/v2024.2.13/setup/), packed with new features and important bug fixes.
 You can check out the full changelog [HERE](https://github.com/stashed/CHANGELOG/blob/master/releases/v2024.2.13/README.md).
 In this post, we'll highlight the key updates.

 ### New Features